Golden Alexander – Grow and Care

 Growing Conditions

 Golden Alexander does well in full sun (6 hrs/day) but can tolerate a bit less if it is under the occasional tree.
-It grows wild in powerline cuts, meadows, along the edge of woodlands – anywhere it can get sun but still get some moist soil.
-Clay soil is just fine for this perennial, as well as loam.
-The only soil type that should really be avoided is anything that drains too fast and can get dry, such as sand.
-This plant seems to do well in my rocky clay soil.
+It grows wild in powerline cuts, meadows, along the edge of woodlands – anywhere it can get sun but still get some moist soil.[2][4]

 Caring for Golden Alexander

 This native perennial prefers full sun and moist conditions.
 Partial shade is OK, but the plant will be shorter and have less flowers.
-Golden Alexander Bloom zizia aurea

 Growing Golden Alexander from Seed

-The seeds of Golden Alexander only germinate in cool soil, and require cold/moist stratification.
-Many references state that it is generally a difficult plant to grow from seed.
-I winter sowed my initial plants in starter pots, and I had a poor germination rate, of less than 50%.
-But I direct sowed seed last autumn while harvesting other flower seeds by just sprinkling them on a bare patch of soil in my micro-prairie and now I have a large cluster seedlings!
+A few years ago (2018?)
+I direct sowed seed in autumn while harvesting other flower seeds.
+I simply sprinkled them on a bare patch of soil in my micro-prairie and now I have a large cluster seedlings.
 So, the easiest way is to just press seeds into the soil in the fall, and know what the seedlings look like (see pic below).
 That way you won’t mistake them for weeds.
 Then you just need to thin them as they grow, so that you don’t overcrowd your plants.

 Golden Alexander seedling